the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Improvements to the license key system for premium plugin users
 * Tweak - Improved performance on Month View
 * Bug - Fixed star rating for retina on admin help page
+* Bug - Fixed bug where a "No events found" notice was displayed in certain situations even when events were visible on the page

 = [3.10] 2015-06-16 =